Much more than a catchphrase, dental anxiety is a reality for many people. It has no respect for age or social standing.

 We’ll prescribe a medication for you to take either before your visit or during it.
-The level of anxiety you have will determine the kind of medication we provide as well as the level of comfort you experience.
+The level of anxiety you have will determine the kind of medication we provide and the level of comfort you experience.

 We administer nitrous oxide, sometimes referred to as laughing gas, through a mask.
-Nitrous oxide keeps you alert but relaxed throughout your treatment, and its effects wear off quickly after the mask is removed.
+Nitrous oxide keeps you alert but relaxed throughout your treatment, and its effect wears off quickly after the mask is removed.

 Administered intravenously, IV sedation puts you in a sleep-like state, though you’re not actually asleep.
 You won’t feel any sensation during your procedure, nor will you remember anything about it afterward.

-Usually reserved for use during the most complex dental and medical procedures, general anesthesia is a combination of medications that renders you fully unconscious for the duration of your procedure.
+Usually reserved for use during the most complex dental and medical procedures, general anesthesia is a combination of medications that renders you entirely unconscious for your procedure’s duration.